ibmjstart/bluemix-java-sample-twitter-influence-app/README.md

    ![image](images/environment_variables.png)

-   You may do this step later, but your application will fail without it.
+   9. You may do this step later, but your application will fail without it.
 Click: `Finish`.
 Your app will deploy to Bluemix.
 If you haven't already created and bound your cloudant service, please refer to Step 5: Create a Cloudant Service

 **CONGRATS!**  Your app is now published to Bluemix.
 (Note: It can take a few minutes to upload everything and deploy all of the services.)

-### Step 5.
+### <a name="cloudant"></a> Step 5.
 Create a Cloudant service ###

 There are two ways to create and bind the cloudant service to your application.